parsiya/fearless-concurrency/README.md

 `expect`: The result of `read_line` is an enum of type `io::Result`.
 It can be `Ok` or `Err`.
 If the value is `Err` then `expect` is called that crashes the program and displays the message passed to it (`Failed to`).
-If the value is `Ok` then `expectq will return the number of bytes read which we are not using here.
+If the value is `Ok` then `expect` will return the number of bytes read which we are not using here.
 We can use it like this:

 ```rs